 Scenario: You're invited to speak at a conference, but the idea of public speaking makes you nervous.

-• Communication: Begin your speech with confidence: "Good morning!
+Communication- Begin your speech with confidence: "Good morning!
 Thank you for having me.
-I'm excited to share insights on [topic] that have the potential to transform our approach."
+I'm excited to share insights on [insert name of your speech topic] that has the potential to transform our approach."

 Fear of public speaking can hinder self-advocacy and effective communication.

-• Visualization: Visualize yourself successfully delivering the speech, focusing on positive outcomes.
+Visualization- Visualize yourself successfully delivering the speech and focus specifically on positive outcomes.

 Goal 3.
 Set Boundaries